Geoelycom/Geoelycom/README.md

 I’m a full-Stack web developer.
 I have always loved the fact that I could solve complex problems, from simply playing chess or unravelling a challenging scrabble, so when I knew I could do more writing programs to solve more complex problems, I fell in love with it.

-I write in javascript and its technologies which I have Listed in the toolbox.
-Like most people, javascript is full of inconsistencies, a  bug , but to me, this is a feature and as I keep diving in, it has given me the tools to solve any problems , from the traditional frontend languages with React to backend with node and express.
-My Journey as an engineer is quite familiar to most people in the tech space right now, no traditional CS degree, but a degree I do have .
+I write in javascript and its technologies which I have listed in the toolbox.
+Like most people, javascript is full of inconsistencies,a bug,but to me, this is a feature and as I keep diving in, it has given me the tools to solve any problems , from the traditional frontend languages with React to backend with Node and Express.
+My journey as an engineer is quite familiar to most people in the tech space right now, no traditional CS degree, but a degree I do have .

-I won’t say I’m self a taught developer because everything I know the community has instilled in me, from the amazing instructors in Udemy to those at Freecodecamp, to the blog writers and the content creators in youtube, I have learnt from them all..
+I won’t say I’m a self taught developer because everything I know the community has instilled in me, from the amazing instructors in Udemy to those at Freecodecamp, to the blog writers and the content creators in youtube, I have learned from them all..
 <hr>

 💼  Toolbox